 Each grant includes $7,500 plus hands-on training in tools and techniques, and instruction in relevant Microsoft technologies.
 A group of expert judges from ICFJ and Microsoft will select the grant recipients.

-Immersive storytelling grants: applications close on April 26, 2019
+Immersive storytelling grants: applications closed on April 26, 2019

 We are looking for creative projects that emphasize personal experiences.
 This can include live-streamed interviews or events, 360-degree video experiences, and even interactive games that make a story come alive.
 The competition is also open to journalists working on data -driven projects, who can create an interactive visualization of a complex data set.